 Category A offences are the most serious types of offending and include murder and rape.
 These are listed in Schedule 1 of the Worker Screening Act.
-In the case of convictions or a finding of guilt for a Category A offence committed when the person was an adult, the Board will consider refusing registration.
+In the case of convictions or a finding of guilt for a Category A offence committed when the person was an adult, the Board will generally refuse to grant registration.

-Category B offences are in Schedule 3 of the Act.
+Category B offences are in Schedule 3 of the Worker Screening Act.
 They include offences such as theft, fraud, some sexual offences and assault.
 For Category B offences the Board will consider whether exceptional circumstances mean an application should not be refused.

-Category C offences are those not covered by Schedules 1 or 3 of the Act.
+Category C offences are those not covered by Schedules 1 or 3 of the Worker Screening Act.
 For Category C offences, the Board will consider whether the applicant poses an unacceptable risk of harm to people with disability.